Skip to main content

 Patient's knee after Mako robotic partial knee replacement surgery.

 When you receive disappointing news from your orthopedic surgeon, seeking a second opinion is an option.
 There are several ways that this can be achieved.
 You can either attend an in-office appointment or speak to an experienced surgeon through virtual channels.
-A second opinion on treatment options for painful knee conditions is available in New… Read More
+A second opinion on treatment options for painful knee conditions is available in Naples.… Read More

 Inflammatory Arthritis and Your Knees